gildor2/UEViewer/README.md

     LIBC = static

-UModel uses custom CRT library for being able to link against MSVCRT.DLL.
-MSVCRT.DLL is chosen because it allows to reduce size of UModel distribution without needs to install compiler runtime libraries on system - MSVCRT.DLL present on any Windows system.
+UE Viewer uses custom CRT library for being able to link against MSVCRT.DLL.
+MSVCRT.DLL is chosen because it allows to reduce size of UE Viewer distribution without needs to install compiler runtime libraries on system - MSVCRT.DLL present on any Windows system.
 You may disable MSVCRT.DLL linking by commenting out line

     OLDCRT = 1